CPK Insurance

 Who Needs Commercial Crime Insurance?

 Commercial crime insurance in Utah is especially relevant for businesses that move money, issue payments, or rely on employees with access to accounting systems.
 Healthcare and social assistance businesses, which represent the state’s largest employment sector at 11.8%, often need employee dishonesty insurance in Utah because billing, reimbursements, and vendor payments can create internal-control exposure.
 Retail trade businesses, including stores in Salt Lake City, Ogden, and St. George, often need business crime insurance in Utah because they handle cash, refunds, deposits, and card-related reconciliations that can trigger loss events.
 Professional and technical services firms, which make up 10.2% of employment, commonly need funds transfer fraud coverage in Utah and computer fraud coverage in Utah because they depend on email approvals, ACH activity, and bookkeeping access.
 Construction firms in Utah also have a practical need for this coverage because they often manage progress payments, subcontractor invoices, and multiple signers across job sites.
 Accommodation and food service businesses, another major Utah sector, may need money and securities coverage in Utah if they hold cash receipts or make frequent deposits.
-Small businesses are a key audience here because Utah has 92,400 business establishments and 99.3% are small businesses, and smaller teams often have fewer internal controls around check signing, wire approvals, and bookkeeping segregation.
+Small businesses are a key audience here because the state’s business base is overwhelmingly small, and smaller teams often have fewer internal controls around check signing, wire approvals, and bookkeeping segregation.
 That makes commercial crime insurance requirements in Utah especially important for owners who want protection tailored to how their business actually moves money, not just how it buys property or liability coverage.
 A lender, landlord, or contract partner may also require a policy form or endorsement even though Utah does not impose a universal statewide mandate for every business.

 Commercial Crime Insurance by City in Utah